-We looked at the practice's arrangements for safe dental care and treatment.
+We checked the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.

-The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus, and that the effectiveness of the vaccination was checked.
+The provider had a system in place to ensure clinical staff had received appropriate vaccinations, including the vaccination to protect them against the Hepatitis B virus.
+They had checked the effectiveness of the vaccination for all but three members of clinical staff.
+Shortly after the inspection they told us they had arranged for the effectiveness of the vaccine to be checked.

-Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
-BLS with airway management.
+Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support every year.